-If a competitor is entered into and drawn for a competition and subsequently leaves this competition in order to participate in another competition, he will not be permitted to return to the first competition.
+If a competitor has started in a competition he cannot appear as DNS 1 in another competition on the same day, except for a DH training.
+If a competitor is entered into and drawn for a DH competition and subsequently leaves this competition in order to participate in another DH competition, he will not be permitted to return to the first DH competition.
 The FIS Office will refer all double entries to the FIS Council for appropriate action.